This is how to clean when moving out of an apartment

 Go through each item individually so that you don’t overlook anything.
 You may want to re-visit your checklist once you’re done, just to confirm that you’ve cleaned every area of the apartment.

-When you have a plan and a list in place, it’ll be much easier to breeze through the cleaning process.
+According to Hellamaid when you have a plan and a list in place, it’ll be much easier to breeze through the cleaning process.
 This is the best way to make sure that you’ve covered all of your bases so your landlord won’t have anything to complain about once you’re gone.

 Things to Clean When Moving Out of an Apartment